-BUS 584 Statistical Foundations for Management (1).
-A self-paced course providing essential statistical concepts and their application.
-Includes measures of central tendency, normal distribution and probability.
-This course may be used to meet MBA leveling requirements.
+- BUS 583 Accounting Foundations for Management (1).
+A web-based course providing essential accounting principles and concepts and their applications, including financial statements.
+This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
-Prerequisite: Entry into the MBA program.
-(TBA)

-- BUS 585 Marketing Foundations for Management (1).
-A self-paced course providing essential marketing concepts that are required for graduate study in Business, including marketing mix, price elasticity, and the product life cycle.
-This course may be used to meet MBA leveling requirements.
+Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
+(TBA) - BUS 585 Marketing Foundations for Management (1).
+A web-based course providing essential marketing concepts that are required for graduate study in Business, including marketing mix, price elasticity, and the product life cycle.
+This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
-Prerequisite: Entry into the MBA program.
+Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
 (TBA) - BUS 586 Legal Foundations of Management (1).
-A self paced course providing essential legal concepts, including classification of law, legal rights, and contracts, that are essential for graduate study in Business.
-This course may be used to meet MBA leveling requirements.
+A web-based course providing essential legal concepts, including classification of law, legal rights, and contracts, that are essential for graduate study in Business.
+This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
-Prerequisite: Entry into the MBA program.
+Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
 (TBA) - BUS 587 Economic Foundations of Management (1).
-A self-paced course providing essential economic principles and concepts and their application, including GNP, government spending, inflation, unemployment, and monetary systems, that are essential for graduate study in Business.
-This course may be used to meet MBA leveling requirements.
+A web-based course providing essential economic principles and concepts and their application, including GNP, government spending, inflation, unemployment, and monetary systems, that are essential for graduate study in Business.
+This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
-Prerequisite: Entry into the MBA program.
-(TBA) - BUS 588 Financial Foundations of Management (1).
-A self-paced course providing essential financial principles and concepts and their application, including short-term and long-term financing, financial analysis, dividend policy, and investment decisions, that are essential for graduate study in Business.
-This course may be used to meet MBA leveling requirements.
+Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
+(TBA)

+- BUS 588 Financial Foundations of Management (1).
+A web-based course providing essential financial principles and concepts and their application, including short-term and long-term financing, financial analysis, dividend policy, and investment decisions, that are essential for graduate study in Business.
+This course may be used to meet MBA undergraduate common body of knowledge requirements.
 This course may not be used to fulfill the 33 hours of graduate coursework required for the MBA.
-Prerequisite: Entry into the MBA program.
+Prerequisite: Entry into the MBA program and approval of the MBA Graduate Coordinator.
 (TBA) - BUS 593 Topics in Business Administration (1-3).
 As announced.
 (May be repeated for a maximum of 6 cr. with consent of advisor and graduate coordinator.)
-Prerequisite: Consent of advisor and the graduate coordinator.

-BUS 599 Master's Thesis (1-6).
+Prerequisite: Consent of advisor and the graduate coordinator. - BUS 599 Master's Thesis (1-6).
 (BUS 599 credit must total 6 cr. for graduate degree.)
 Prerequisite: Consent of graduate advisory committee.